Jawad-Nazari/To-Do-List/README.md

 - minimalistic design

 # **[Feature-2]**
-- More options will be added
+- More options will be added and it will be intractive

 <p align="right">(<a href="#readme-top">back to top</a>)</p>